sergiogallegos/OpenWebHMI/README.md

 Description
 ------

-The objetive is create an opensource HMI - Human Machine Interface
+The objective is create an opensource HMI (Human Machine Interface)
   - Web Development for User Interface.
-  - Use OpenSource Tools, Libraries and Frameworks.
+  - OpenSource Tools, Libraries and Frameworks.
   - Connect with Databases.
-  - Connect with PLC's , include libraries like TCP/IP
+  - Connect with PLC's (include libraries like TCP/IP)
     - AllenBradley, Siemens, Beckhoff, etc
   - Run in any OS (Windows, Linux, MacOS)